Q: What is a paralegal?

 A: At the present time, Ohio does not license paralegals.
 The Ohio State Bar Association (OSBA) offers a voluntary credentialing program for paralegals.
 An individual meeting the OSBA definition of "paralegal," meeting the eligibility requirements, and passing a written examination will be designated as an "OSBA Certified Paralegal."
 The two major national paralegal associations, the National Association of Legal Assistants and the National Federation of Paralegal Associations, also have a voluntary certification process for paralegals.
 Although there are no formal educational requirements for paralegals, numerous colleges, universities and proprietary schools throughout Ohio and the nation provide paralegal education programs leading to a paralegal degree or certificate.
 The American Bar Association (ABA) has an approval process for paralegal education programs whereby a program can gain the ABA's approval if it meets a strict set of quality standards.

 Q: What do paralegals do to enhance the legal profession?

 A: Attorneys enhance the legal profession's ability to provide legal services to clients at affordable rates when they use paralegals.
 By delegating work which would have been done by the attorney (whose cost to the client would have been billed at a higher rate), lawyers have made paralegals a vital part of the legal profession.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
-It was prepared by Laura C. Barnard, an attorney and Director of Paralegal Studies at Lakeland Community College in Kirtland.
+It was prepared by attorney Laura C. Barnard, Executive Vice President and Provost at Lakeland Community College in Kirtland.